3ie Funded Evaluation, TW4.2.01. A link to the completed study will appear here when available

-The study seeks to increase the income and welfare of smallholder farmers in the dairy sector of Kenya by engaging in capacity building and enhancing the organisational, managerial, and enterprising skills of farmers.
+The programme seeks to increase the income and welfare of smallholder dairy farmers in Kenya by building capacity and enhancing their organisational, managerial, and entrepreneurial skills.

-Despite high production volumes, the dairy sector in Kenya is still dominated by smallholder farmers who rely on livestock for income and food security.
-Hence, The Smallholder Dairy Commercialisation Programme (SDCP) was designed to reach 24,000 smallholder dairy farmers in nine counties.
-SDCP provides training to dairy farmers and aims to enhance dairy farming productivity and reduce production costs.
+The dairy sector in Kenya is dominated by smallholder farmers who rely on livestock for income and food security.
+The Smallholder Dairy Commercialisation Programme (SDCP) was designed to reach 24,000 smallholder dairy farmers in nine counties.
+SDCP provides training to dairy farmers and aims to enhance milk productivity and reduce production costs.

 Information on the impact of SDCP can provide useful insights for the design of other agricultural extension programmes for smallholder farmers in developing countries.

-- Does SDCP improve the wellbeing of dairy farmers through improved animal management, increased production and productivity, improved efficiency, and a rise in farmer incomes and food security?
+- Does SDCP improve the wellbeing of dairy farmers through improved animal management, increased production and productivity, improved efficiency and an increase in incomes and food security?

-- Are there differences in the participation in programme activities by gender of the farmer?
+- Are there differences in programme participation by gender of the farmer?
 Does the programme have differential effects by gender of the farmer?